JosephLivengood/d3/README.md

 A collection of D3 projects using json data and D3/Sass!

-60% Complete- Visualize Data with a Bar Chart
+70% Complete- Visualize Data with a Bar Chart (LOADING JSON)

+    Needs styling the right way

-0%- Visualize Data with a Scatterplot Graph
+60%- Visualize Data with a Scatterplot Graph (LOADING LOCAL CSV)

+    Needs styling the right way + anchoring of points to correct article

 0%- Visualize Data with a Heat Map